NicholasSynovic/nicholassynovic.github.io/content/summaries/very-deep-convolutional-networks-for-large-scale-image-recognition.md

 > Discussion about the title, abstract, introduction, section and sub-section
 > headings, and conclusion

+The paper *Very Deep Convolutional Networks for Large Scale Image Recognition* by Karen Simonyan and ndrew Zissernman discusses the SOTA performance of their model in the 2014 ImageNet Challenge on localisation and classification tasks.
+They discuss that be extending the depth of convolutional neural networks to 16 up to 19 layers, with a 3x3 filter size, SOTA performance is possible without redeveloping the architecture of existing convolutional neural networks.
+This is in contrast to [Szegedy's work](going-deeper-with-convolutions.md) who proposes the Inception architecture for classification and object detection; with which the reference implementation also came first in the 2014 ImageNet Challenge in its respective tasks.
+Simoyan et al. discuss the architecture and training that went into their model (VGG) and how to architect future models to perform as well or better.

 ### Category

 > What type of paper is this work?

+This is both a computer vision model evaluation and architecture paper.

 ### Context

 > What other *types* of papers is the work related to?

+This paper is most closely related to others who publish work regarding SOTA performance on CV architecture and models.

 ### Contributions

 > What are the author's main contributions?

+Their main contributions is an exploration of depth in traditional convulational neural networks to achieve SOTA performance.

 ______________________________________________________________________